Northern Conference for Wildfire Resilience

 British Columbia just experienced two of the worst wildfire seasons in recent history - with climate conditions conducive to more severe fires forecast for the future.
 This has led to several province wide reviews (e.g. the 2017 Abbott / Chapman report, the 2004 Filmon Report), and a growing awareness of the need for a radically new approach to land management to protect resources and people and a commitment by government to address the issues.

-The NCWR is a collaborative initiative proposed by the Bulkley Valley Research Centre as a venue for key local players to promote a collective response to partnerships, practices, policies, and planning paradigms that will increase the resiliency of Northern BC’s forests and communities to wildfires.
+The conference was a collaborative, working conference hosted by the Bulkley Valley Research Centre to bring together key local players to promote a collective response to partnerships, practices, policies, and planning paradigms that will increase the resiliency of Northern BC’s forests and communities to wildfires.
 The NCWR participants came to consensus on the need for a new approach to wildfire management.
 Additionally, key provincial government officials committed to a landscape-level planning pilot to increase landscape wildfire resiliency.

 - BVRC to finalize and circulate conference proceedings to the NCWR participants.